-During the September 9, 2014 meeting, MWAA reported that HPCC is proposing the use of ProLogic for their document management system for design and submittal review.
-MWAA added that HPCC needs to provide documentation demonstrating that ProLogic is an equal system to the electronic document control system currently being used by MWAA on Phase 2 (LATISTA).
-HPCC is scheduled to make a presentation to MWAA before the end of September for determination.
+MWAA has accepted HPCC's request to use Prolog for their comment management system for design and submittal review in lieu of the electronic comment management system currently being used by MWAA on Phase 2, Package A (LATISTA).
+Prolog will be implemented by HPCC by October 16, 2014.
 Autodesk Constructware will remain the Phase 2 document control and permanent record management system.